Snorting Vyvanse: Effects and Addiction Treatment

 Vyvanse is a prodrug stimulant, which means it is inactive until it is metabolized in the body.
 Here’s how this works: Vyvanse is comprised of lisdexamfetamine dimesylate which—unlike many other stimulants—becomes active only after being chemically modified by enzymes in the bloodstream.
 When metabolized, the lisdexamfetamine in Vyvanse is converted to dextroamphetamine (a potent stimulant) and l-lysine (a natural amino acid).3

 By requiring enzymatic conversion to the active prodrug once it has been absorbed into the blood from the GI tract, Vyvanse offers a completely different method of time release compared to other stimulants.
 Rather than relying on special coatings to slow the effects, Vyvanse achieves its results due to its slow, enzymatic-controlled rise in concentration of active drug in the blood.3 This unique feature and resulting lack of a quick onset “high” could deter attempts to abuse the medication via methods such as crushing and snorting pills.3 However, this does not mean that recreational Vyvanse users do not commonly attempt to snort and inject the drug to achieve a stronger high.

-Similarly to other stimulants, Vyvanse can be abused by people seeking pleasurable effects of the drug.
-Those seeking a high may attempt to crush and snort the drug to produce a quicker and “better” high (as this method creates more rapid and intense effects in many other drugs).
-Users who take the drug recreationally typically do so to 2,4:
+Similarly to other stimulants, Vyvanse can be abused by people seeking pleasurable effects from the drug.
+Those seeking a high may attempt to crush and snort Vyvanse to produce a quicker and “better” high (as this method creates more rapid and intense effects in many other drugs).
+Users who take the drug recreationally typically do so to:2,4

 - Experience a euphoric high.